From Friction to Flow: UX Strategy for a Clean Energy Enrollment Experience

-I led the UX strategy to uncover friction points, restructure the enrollment flow, and design a more intuitive, modular experience that supported faster decision-making and greater trust.
+I led the UX strategy to diagnose where and why users were dropping off, restructure the enrollment flow, and design a more intuitive, modular experience that supported faster decision-making and greater trust in the product.

 The Challenge: Friction-Filled Enrollment and Messaging Gaps

-• Unclear Plan Information – Users didn’t fully understand what they were signing up for or why it mattered.
+• Plan Comprehension — Users couldn't easily understand what they were signing up for, what it would cost, or why it mattered for their household.

-• Outdated Brand Experience – The visual design failed to reflect CleanChoice’s mission-driven ethos or position it as a modern energy alternative.
+• Brand Credibility Gap — The visual experience didn't reflect CleanChoice's mission or position them as a modern, trustworthy energy alternative.

-Original landing page, where dense copy and unclear next steps contributed to user drop-off.
+Original landing page — dense copy and unclear next steps created friction before users ever reached enrollment.

 My Role in This Project